Mohammad Tawhidi: Sectarianism

 Critics have accused Tawhidi of only criticizing Sunni Muslims.
 Zuhdi Jasser, writing an op-ed for Asia Times Online, said that Tawhidi only criticised Sunni Islamists and never Islamists within his own community such as the Iran regime; (Note: Tawhidi has however criticised Iran for imprisoning scholars critical of government, and stated the people of Iran regularly witness "waves of oppression, torture and lack of human rights.") in essence, he was not a reformist but a Shia radical.

-Tawhidi has criticized the Iranian regime's treatment of minors, saying it goes against international child protection standards and some Islamic teachings.
+However, Tawhidi has criticized the Iranian regime's treatment of minors, saying it goes against international child protection standards and some Islamic teachings.

 Chloe Patton, in a piece for the ABC, referred to Tawhidi as a "Shia extremist" and accused him of waging a "sectarian war against Australia's majority Sunni community."
 Patton referred to Tawhidi's comments to Andrew Bolt that Sahih al-Bukhari, a sacred Sunni text, should be banned.
 Paul Barry, presenter of Media Watch, made mention of Tawhidi calling sacred Sunni texts "monkey teachings", and describing Sunnis as "followers of an alcoholic, rapist caliph."
 (Note: However, on occasions, Tawhidi has promoted unity amongst Muslim sects and opposed sectarianism in Islam.
 In June 2016, he began Ramadan by visiting an Ahmadiyya mosque and paid his respects to the community.
 In a piece for The Huffington Post, he states that Muslim sects and divisions become irrelevant during serious matters of national safety.)

 Tawhidi maintains a nuanced view about the Bukhari, stating that some of the views, actions, and opinions cited by Bukhari are presented as statements by the prophet, but should only be attributable to the companions of the Prophet or and other individuals.
 As such, the Corpus of Bukhari can and has been misinterpreted and distorted by Shia and Sunni extremists to justify violence.
 Tawhidi often highlights controversial fatwas (Islamic legal opinions) issued by certain religious authorities, in order to show how some interpretations of Islamic law can be extreme, nonsensical, or even harmful.